SummaryRead the full fact sheet

-Options for a couple who are carriers of thalassaemia
+Options for a couple who are both carriers of thalassaemia

-Couples who both have beta-thalassaemia minor may elect not to have children and may choose to adopt, foster or consider using donor sperm or eggs.
+Carrier couples may elect not to have children, but choose to adopt, foster or consider using donor sperm or eggs.
 Others may elect to take the risk of having children with thalassaemia major.
-Couples may also choose prenatal diagnosis with the option of terminating the pregnancy if the fetus is diagnosed with thalassaemia major.
+Couples may also choose prenatal diagnosis with the option of terminating the pregnancy if the foetus is diagnosed with thalassaemia major.

 Pre-implantation genetic diagnosis (PGD) may also be used.
 This is where artificial reproductive technology is used to create an embryo that can be tested for thalassaemia before being transferred to the uterus of the mother.

 Bone marrow transplants for thalassaemia major

 A bone marrow transplant is the only chance of a cure, but the risks are considerable.
 The odds of finding a compatible donor are around 30 per cent and most donors are siblings.
 This operation is more successful in young children who don’t suffer from iron overload, but graft rejection or even death can still result.

 The risks involved mean that bone marrow transplantation is not a viable option for some families.
 It should be remembered that a person with thalassaemia major can live a normal life with regular transfusions and medication.
 Genetic research is continuing in the hope of finding a cure.